isabella232/pm-2/README.md

 # pm
 Testground Project Management

-## Welcome to PM section of Testground.
+## Welcome to PM Section of Testground.

 Here you will find the archive of our Meeting Notes as well as any artifacts that are produced and sharable